rpolana/ASK-High-Low-Game-Python-3-Mysql/Readme.md

 # High low game Alexa skill with SDK 2 and python 3 lambda using aws mysql db for persistence

-Works as a starter with ASK SDK 2 and python 3 lambda using mysql db.
+Can be used as a starter with ASK SDK 2 and python 3 lambda using mysql db.
 Derived from [standard High Low Game sample](https://github.com/alexa-labs/alexa-skills-kit-sdk-for-python/tree/master/samples/HighLowGame) which uses python 2.7 and Dynamo DB.
 Changed to en-IN for purpose of testing in India.
 I also changed the lambda handlers to traditional class style in stead of decorators style.

-## TODO

-Better organize the handler classes and separate DB code into another file.
+The primary reason for using an aws managed mysql db public instance in stead of the dynamo db in the standard implementation is that the backend can then be used for same skills in google home or other voice assistants.

 ## Interaction model